morristech/instabug-wear-sample/README.md

 ## Integration Steps

 Step 1.
-Add this code snippet in your root build.gradle file in order to be able to compile instabug-mobile SDK properly.
+Add this code snippet in your root build.gradle file in order to be able to compile instabug-mobile SDK properly:
 ```gradle
        	allprojects {
        		repositories {